 When You Can Leave Plan F

 It’s a little-known fact that you can switch Medicare Supplement plans at any time.
-Switching plans is not uncommon.
-You can do so before or after the 2020 Plan F phaseout.

-Medicare Advantage open enrollment begins on October 15 each year, but you can sign up for Medicare Supplement plans any time.
+Medicare Advantage open enrollment begins on October 15 each year, but you can sign up for Medicare Supplement plans at any time.

-Why Is Plan F Being Discontinued?
+Why Is Plan F Not Taking New Enrollees?

 This legislation was also enacted to make sure that doctors were being paid adequately for providing Medicare services.
-Most observers agreed that it was a good idea to make sure doctors were paid more for seeing Medicare patients.